footworkjs/footwork-documentation/docs/dataModel-creation.md

 An example of this might be creating an HTML form which can retrieve and create tickets for a help system.
 You would bind a `dataModel` to the form and later on might retrieve and display that form back to the user to edit/modify the ticket.
 A `dataModel` would facilitate the mapping of and retrieval/storage of that data on a [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) endpoint.

+!!!
+Note
+    This page outlines the configuration and creation of a dataModel instance itself, for info on CRUD operations (including create requests) see [issuing requests](dataModel-requests.md).

 ## Creation

 A `dataModel` is a view model object that has been bootstrapped with `fw.dataModel.boot()` by passing it the instance along with an optional configuration: